MEME-CORP/rawAPIsolana/command-test.md

 > - All advanced responses include `unsignedTx` (Base64) for audit across create/buy/sell.
 > - Keep the call durations tight to avoid blockhash expiry.
 If you get an expired-blockhash error, retry immediately.
 > - For create, if `metadataUri` is omitted you must set `$env:PINATA_JWT` before running the command.
+> - For advanced create: if you omit `mintPublicKey` and `mintPrivateKey`, the API will generate a new mint keypair and return it in `data.generatedMint` (Base58).
+Store it securely.